 By RACHEL D'ORO

-ANCHORAGE, Alaska (AP) - Federal officials say a petition filed by the state of Alaska to remove some North Pacific humpback whales from protection under the Endangered Species Act merits a closer look.
+ANCHORAGE, Alaska (AP) - A petition filed by the state of Alaska to remove some North Pacific humpback whales from protection under the Endangered Species Act merits a closer look, federal officials said Wednesday.

-The National Oceanic and Atmospheric Administration said Wednesday that a petition to delist the central North Pacific whales presents substantial scientific backing that such action may be warranted.
-That population feeds in Alaska in the summer and breeds in Hawaii in winter.
+The National Oceanic and Atmospheric Administration said the petition to delist the central North Pacific whales presents substantial scientific backing that such action may be warranted.
+That population, estimated at more than 5,800, feeds in Alaska in the summer and breeds in Hawaii in winter.

-As a result, NOAA's National Marine Fisheries Service will consider the petition as it reviews the status of the humpback population globally.
+As a result of a 90-day finding, NOAA's National Marine Fisheries Service will consider the petition as it reviews the status of the humpback population globally, a process that began in 2009.
+NOAA also is considering a petition filed last year by a Hawaii fishing association to delist the entire North Pacific humpback population, estimated at about 20,000.

 A public comment period on the Alaska petition ends July 28.